P3te07/Lab_4_Simple_Login_Site/README.md

 # Login Site User Manual
-## This pregram does not work on online compilers!!!
+### This program does not work on online compilers!!!
 ### This site was created using python for the backend and html and css, for the frontend.
+First of all, there are some steps to follow in order to make you system compatible with the local server.